 4. Test Solutions

 The team diverges again to test their solutions (or strategies) using one or more experiments.
 My last post covered a set of ground rules for running good experiments.
-All experiment go through the three step build-measure-learn cycle.
+All experiments go through the three-step build-measure-learn cycle.

 It’s okay to run more than one experiment to test a strategy (either in parallel or serially) within the sprint window, but all experiments have to complete by the end of the sprint.